Read the first part of this article here.

 “Children by Choice, Not by Chance”

-This slogan first appeared in the May 1927 edition of The Birth Control Review.
-Louis Mann wrote, “Religion … believes in cosmos, not chaos, in choice not chance, in free will, not fatalism.
+This slogan first appeared in the May 1927 edition of the Birth Control Review.
+Louis Mann wrote, “Religin …believes in cosmos, not chaos, in choice not chance, in free will, not fatalism.
 It must, therefore, believe in children by choice rather than by chance.”[lxxix]

 Harry Fosdick claimed: